thinkloop/todo-react-components/README.md

 npm install todo-react-components --save
 ```

-Or download the latest build of [todo-react-components.js](build/todo-react-components.js).
+Or include the latest build of [todo-react-components.js](build/todo-react-components.js) in your project.

 ### Demo App